infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 whenever possible, especially for big payloads.

 The IB address is the hash of its content, which ensures the data is
-tamper-proof: when fetching an IB through the `fetch` API call, infinit will recompute the hash of the content and check it against the address.
-If both hash do not match `fetch` will return an exception.
+tamper-proof: when fetching an IB through the `Fetch` API call, infinit will recompute the hash of the content and check it against the address.
+If both hash do not match `Fetch` will return an exception.

 IB exposes one additional feature through the `block.owner` field: if